Taken from above, five young people sit on floor with phones, tables, laptops

 This blog originally appeared on DoSomething.org.

-The coronavirus pandemic has kept a lot of students home for longer than anyone could’ve expected, and with all that extra time indoors, it’s easy to feel a little aimless.
-If you’re looking for a sense of purpose amid the chaos, consider safely volunteering online from the comfort of your home.
+The coronavirus pandemic kept a lot of students home for longer than anyone expected, and with all that extra time indoors, it was easy to feel aimless.
+Amid the chaos, students turned to the convenience and safety of volunteering online from the comfort of their homes.
+And it's still a popular option now!
 Volunteering online lets you donate your virtual time to a cause that matters, which means you can make a difference even if you can’t physically go somewhere to volunteer.
 Check out the list below to learn about a few different ways you can create a real-life impact through online action.

 1. United Nations Volunteers